Rare cancers

 • national treatment guidelines for the cancer (if available).

-National treatment guidelines for cancer are written by cancer experts and based on evidence from research about that cancer.
-There are guidelines for some rare cancers.
-But this is not always the case, especially for very rare cancers.
+Cancer experts write national treatment guidelines based on evidence from research about that cancer.
+There are guidelines for some rare cancers but this is not always the case.
+Especially for very rare cancers.
 If there are no guidelines, the MDT will use the best evidence available to help plan your treatment.
+They make decisions together and this will be added to your medical notes.
+Your specialist will then discuss the options with you so you can make decisions about your treatment and care.

 We have information about different types of cancer treatments.
-We also have more in our information about each cancer types.
+We also have more information about each cancer type.

 Second opinion

-This is when you want another opinion about your treatment from a different doctor.
-If you are thinking about getting a second opinion, talk to your specialist or GP first.
-Tell them what you are worried about, and ask them to explain anything you do not understand.
+A second opinion is an opinion from a different doctor about your diagnosis or treatment.
+If you think you want a second opinion, talk to your specialist or GP first.
+Tell them your concerns or ask them to explain anything you do not understand.

-If you still want a second opinion you can ask them to arrange it.
+If you still want a second opinion, you can ask them to arrange it.
 They are usually happy to do this.
 It will usually mean seeing another specialist at a different hospital.
-This may involve travelling further to get there.
-Getting a second opinion may also mean a delay in your treatment.
+You may have to travel to another hospital and it could delay your treatment.

 It is important you know who to contact if you have questions about your care or appointments.
 There is usually someone who co-ordinates your care.
-In England, this is your keyworker.
-In other parts of the UK, it may be a clinical nurse specialist.
+This is your keyworker or clinical nurse specialist (CNS).
+Ask if you are not sure who this is or how you contact them.

 You may find it helpful to keep a record of your treatment and appointments.
 Or you could ask a friend or family member to help with this.
 You can also order our Macmillan organiser.

 Your cancer doctor or nurse may talk to you about taking part in a clinical trial as part of your treatment.
-This may mean you have a new treatment that might not otherwise be available.
-You will also be helping doctors find out which treatments may benefit future patients.
+This may mean you have a new treatment that is not available anywhere else.
+Or it might be a new way of giving an existing treatment.

-Clinical trials are designed to be as safe as possible.
-If you take part in a trial, the researchers will monitor you closely during and after.
-We have more information about taking part in a clinical trials.
+Clinical trials are set up to try to be as safe as possible.
+If you take part in a trial, the researchers will watch you closely during and after treatment.
+We have more information about taking part in a clinical trial.

 Asking questions can make it easier to cope during diagnosis and treatment.
 It can make you feel more involved in your care.
 It can also help you to make decisions.

 You may want to write down a list of questions to ask.
 Do not worry about asking all your questions at once.
 You will have other chances to ask them.
 It is also okay to ask the same question again.
-The most important thing is that you understand what your doctor is telling you.
+The most important thing is that you understand what your specialist and healthcare team are telling you.
+This means you can give consent.

 It is natural to have many different feelings after a cancer diagnosis.
-But if you have a rare cancer, you may have extra challenges.
-Two issues people with a rare cancer often face are uncertainty and isolation.
+But if you have a rare cancer, you may also have other challenges.

-Cancer always brings uncertainty, but this can be greater with a rare cancer.
-Often, there is less information available about rare cancers.
+The feeling of uncertainty can be greater with a rare cancer.
+There is often less information available about rare cancers.
 This means it can be harder for doctors to answer your questions or tell you what may happen.

-Many people with cancer feel isolated, but if you have a rare cancer this can be even more of a challenge.
+Many people with cancer feel isolated, but if you have a rare cancer this can be even more difficult.
 You may need to travel to a hospital far from home for treatment.
 This can mean time away from the people who usually support you.

 The cancer you have may be treated differently from common cancers.
 You may feel your family and friends do not understand what you are coping with.

 Talking to people who have the same type of cancer can be helpful and may make you feel less alone.
-But it can be difficult to meet people with the same type of cancer when you have a rare cancer.
+But it can be difficult to meet people with the same type of cancer when it is rare.

-This page has advice on where to get support to overcome these challenges.
+We have advice below on where to get support to help with these challenges.

 Coping with difficult feelings

 Your cancer team can be an important source of support.
-Tell them how you are feeling and if there are things you are finding difficult to cope with.
+Tell them how you are feeling and if there are things you are finding difficult.
 They can refer you to a psychologist or counsellor if you need specialist help and support.

 Focusing on what you can control is one way to help you manage uncertainty.
 Try to concentrate on what you can influence and do now.
 This can include: